11 Plants That Repel Roaches

 by waferboard is licensed under CC BY 2.0

-Rosemary is another popular herb that can be used to repel roaches.
-Not only does it have a fragrant aroma, but it also has insect-repelling solid properties that make it a great addition to any garden or home.
+Rosemary is another popular herb used to repel roaches.
+Its fragrant aroma and insect-repelling properties make it a great addition to any garden or home.

 Rosemary oil is commonly used in natural insecticides and repels mosquitoes and other pests.

-To use rosemary to repel roaches, you can plant it in your garden or use dried rosemary in sachets placed in areas where insects are likely to frequent, such as in cabinets or under the sink.
+To repel roaches, you can plant rosemary in your garden or use dried rosemary in sachets placed in areas where insects are likely to frequent, such as cabinets or under the sink.

 You can also make a natural repellent spray by mixing water and rosemary essential oil and spraying it around your home.